skainz92/wienernetze-smartmeter-php/README.md

 - getNotifications($limit, $order): Gets notifications limited by $limit and ordered by $order.
 - getMeterPoints(): Gets all Meterpoints assinged to your account.

+> [!IMPORTANT]
+> Wien Energie does no longer support requests with intervals bigger than 24 hours.

 ## Usage
 ```php
 <?php